Siddiqalawan/mongodb-eduhub-project/docs/performance_analysis.md

 | Machine Learning | 3                 |
 | DevOps           | 3                 |

-## INSIGHT:
-AI has the highest number of enrollment followed by web development whle machine leraning and devops has the least.
+### AI has the highest number of enrollment followed by web development whle machine leraning and devops has the least.

 #### Student metrics engagement
 | User ID | Courses Enrolled | Submissions Made |